Jacques Pierre Brissot: Writer on social causes

 In 1785, Louis Philippe II, Duke of Orléans, an admirer of Britain's Westminster system and constitutional monarchy and the main opponent of France's absolute monarchy, approved Brissot's plan to dispatch the Chevalier de Saint-Georges to London.
 He believed it was a way to ensure the Regent-in-waiting's support of Philippe as the future "Regent" of France.
 However, Brissot had a secret agenda as well; he considered Saint-Georges, a "man of color", the ideal person to contact his fellow abolitionists in London and ask their advice about Brissot's plans for the founding of an abolitionist group modeled after the British Society for Effecting the Abolition of the Slave Trade.
 It is supposed Saint-Georges delivered Brissot's request to translate the publications of the abolitionists William Wilberforce and Thomas Clarkson into French.
 On his first trip to London, Saint-Georges passed Brissot's request to British abolitionists, who complied by translating their publications into French for his fledgling abolitionist society.
 Banat assumes Saint-Georges met with them again, but Adam Hochschild in Bury the Chains did not find any trace of this.

-In collaboration with Clavière, Brissot published De la France et des Etats-Unis ou de l'importance de la révolution de l'Amérique pour le bonheur de la France, an important advocacy of possible economic benefits to France stemming from the American Revolution.
+In collaboration with Clavière, Brissot published De la France et des Etats-Unis ou de l'importance de la révolution de l'Amérique pour le bonheur de la France; the book extoiled the economic benefits to France stemming from the American Revolution and encouraged french emulation of American liberty.
 In summer 1787 he and Clavière visited Utrecht, then a "democratic eldorado" to study the resistance against the House of Orange and Habsburg.
-Just before the Prussian invasion of Holland they travelled to Rotterdam, where they met Abbé Sièyes, and then to Amsterdam where they met with a Dutch banker Pieter Stadnitski.
+Just before the Prussian invasion of Holland they travelled to Rotterdam, where they met the Abbé Sièyes, and then to Amsterdam where they met with Dutch banker Pieter Stadnitski.
 By the end of September they were back in Paris.
 At some time Stadnitsky decided sent Brissot as an undercover asset scout to Philadelphia.